 Themes and Presentations

-Adam’s most popular presentations focus on his adventures, such as crossing nearly 4,000 km of Canada’s arctic alone in a canoe, but he also frequently speaks about his award-winning books, the environment, and for professional or school groups he often does presentations with themes of resiliency, perseverance, and overcoming adversity.
-Adam also speaks about the value of “unplugging” if only for an hour to refresh, and the value of wild places.
+Adam’s most popular presentations focus on his expeditions, such as crossing nearly 4,000 km of Canada’s arctic alone in a canoe, but he also frequently speaks about his award-winning books, the environment, and for professional or school groups he often does presentations with themes of resiliency, perseverance, and overcoming adversity.
+Adam also speaks about the value of wild places and “unplugging.”

 “Adam Shoalts gets around.
 The historian, archaeologist and geographer has been called one of Canada’s greatest living explorers. . .Combining geography, cartography, history and anthropology, Shoalts leaves no stone unturned.” –CBC